Thursday, April 16, 2026

 These are verbatim from Gemini 3 Thinking - because I couldn't find ways to improve them.
 The question is if higher education has the ability to shift to such encompassing and critical areas when many in the academy are metaphorically focused on how many angels can dance on the tip of a pin.
 Higher education's work goes beyond knowledge production to negotiating with others about how that knowledge is to be used.

-The displacement of current workers sends a clear message to students, policy makers and other stakeholders.
+Displacement of current workers sends a clear message to students, policy makers and other stakeholders.
 As a result, current students are already rethinking their majors in the light of AI's emergence.
+Four out of ten students are anxious about how AI will impact their job prospects.
+As entry-level jobs lag, 43% of students are considering graduate school, 58% are looking to entrepreneurship opportunities.
+Some graduates are accepting jobs they intend to leave as soon as possible.
 Graduates' concerns about having AI skills for future workplaces is exacerbated by no clear indication of what that involves.
-The New York Times reported that Anthropic planned to postpone release of its newest model (Mythos) because the prototype was too good at finding software weaknesses.
+Some institutions are turning to partnerships with local businesses to discern and offer programs that address future AI skills.
+To demonstrate how important the AI question is, the New York Times reported that Anthropic planned to postpone release of its newest model (Mythos) because the prototype was too good at finding software weaknesses.
+Even as the AI-influenced employment landscape unfolds, graduates are relatively optimistic about their futures, seeing value in their degrees and 79% believing that it is "not too likely" or "not at all likely" to result in loss of their jobs.

 Attention to how AI will change workplaces and opportunities needs to be balanced with a people-first commitment, one that focuses on developing different capabilities and capacities.
 Factors like metacognitive ability, ethical discernment, empathic leadership, and systems thinking can serve as a rallying point for educators if they come together in an effort to preserve our humanity and connections with each other.
 Advocates say that the major return on investment of humanities education is cultivating these characteristics.